All Points of the Compass

 Free Event Registration

 All Points of the Compass is completely free to attend and open to the public.
 Attendees are welcome to attend all or part of the day's events.
-To facilitate planning and sign-in at the event, we strongly encourage all attendees to complete our short registration form, which is
+To facilitate planning and sign-in at the event, we strongly encourage all attendees to complete our short registration form, which is available at this link.
+Online registration closes at 11:59pm on Thursday, March 21st.

 The Compass Cartography Competition

-.
+A call for submissions for The Compass Cartography Competition is included herePDF File Opens in new window .
 Entries will be accepted from undergraduate and graduate students currently enrolled at community colleges and four-year universities in Southern California.
 The winning entry will receive the Compass Cartography Award, with a $500 prize; there will be cash awards for the second and third place entries.

 Special Opportunities for Community College Students!

-We extend a special invitation for prospective transfer students to take part in a tour of the Department of Geography & the Environment after the conclusion of the symposium.
-See details below.
+We extend a special invitation for prospective transfer students to take part in a tour of the Department of Geography & the Environment after the conclusion of the symposium - see details below.
 In addition, community college students can participate in the symposium in two ways.
 First, geography faculty at Southern California community colleges are invited to select up to 3 students from their institutions to present an academic poster at All Points of the Compass.
 This is an excellent opportunity for outstanding students to present their research in a friendly, supportive setting.
 Second, community college students are eligible to participate in the "Compass Cartography Competition" competition described above.
 Please contact Dr. Zia Salim (zsalim@fullerton.edu) for more information about any of these 3 opportunities.

 Department Tour

-Undeclared CSUF students and prospective students are invited to take part in a tour of the Department of Geography & the Environment after the conclusion of the symposium!
+Undeclared CSUF students and prospective students are invited to take part in a (brief) tour of the Department of Geography & the Environment after the conclusion of the symposium!
 The department tour will include a brief introduction to the department's labs and teaching facilities, interaction with Geography faculty and students, and information about the Geography BA program, resources, and student & career opportunities.
-The department tour is tentatively scheduled to start at 2:10pm.
+The department tour is tentatively scheduled to start at 2:40pm.
 Please register to attend All Points using the online registration form and indicate that you are interested in the department tour.
 Contact Dr. Zia Salim (zsalim@fullerton.edu) for more information.

 Directions and Parking Information:

-Map of Venues and Parking Information
+Map of Venues and Parking InformationPDF File

 For More Information:

-Please contact Dr. Zia Salim (zsalim@fullerton.edu)
+Please contact Dr. Zia Salim (zsalim@fullerton.edu

 All Points of the Compass is hosted by the CSUF Geography Club and the CSUF Department of Geography & the Environment with generous support from HSS-ICC.